ktakashi/r6rs-mongodb/doc/UsersReference.md

 - `(mongodb-query-fold proc seed query-result)`
-- `(mongodb-query-fold proc seed query-result all?)`
+- `(mongodb-query-fold proc seed query-result all?)` Folds the given `query-result` with given `seed` as its initial value using the `proc`.
+The `proc` receives 2 arguments, document and seed, respectively.

+This is an anologue of `fold`.

 - `(mongodb-query-for-each proc query-result)`
-- `(mongodb-query-for-each proc query-result all?)`
+- `(mongodb-query-for-each proc query-result all?)` Iterates all documents of `query-result` with the given `proc`.
+The `proc` receives a document as its argument.

+This is an anologue of `for-each`.

 - `(mongodb-query-map proc query-result)`
-- `(mongodb-query-map proc query-result all?)`
+- `(mongodb-query-map proc query-result all?)` Converts all documents of `query-result` with the return value of the given `proc`.
+The `proc` receives a document as its argument.

+This is an anologue of `map`.

+For all procedures, if the second form is used and true value is passed to `all?`, then the `query-result` would retrieve all the result using the cursor.